ncatlab/nlab-content/pages/15942.md

 A more mathematical introduction to factorization algebra is given in

-* G. Ginot, Notes on factorization algebras, factorization homology and applications, arXiv:1307.5213[math.AT].
+* [Ginot] G. Ginot, Notes on factorization algebras, factorization homology and applications, arXiv:1307.5213[math.AT].

+A much more elaborated treatment (using slightly different languages from the formers):

+* [Lurie] J. Lurie, Higher Algebra. [pdf](http://www.math.harvard.edu/~lurie/papers/higheralgebra.pdf).

 The introduction to operads is based on